Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Randomized Edge Coloring Algorithm

-In this section we show how to apply a distributed LLL algorithm, with parameters $d = \poly(\Delta)$ and $p = \exp(-\Omega\left(\delta_i^2 \cdot \min\{d_i,t_i,p_i\}\right)$, to achieve the following task: given a graph $G_i$ meeting the property $\mathcal{H}_i$, color a subset of edges of $G_i$ so that the graph induced by the remaining uncolored edges satisfies the property $\mathcal{H}_{i+1}$.
-We write $\Psi(e) = \Psi_i(e)$ for notational simplicity.
-Consider the following modification to the underlying graph $G_i$: \begin{itemize} \item Each edge $e$ discards colors from its palette to achieve uniform palette size $p_i$. \item Each vertex $v$ locally simulates some \underline{imaginary} subtrees attached to $v$ and obeying $\mathcal{H}_i$ to achieve uniform color degree $t_i$.
-That is, if a color $c$ appears in the palette of some edge incident to a vertex $v$, then $c$ must appear in the palette of {\em exactly} $t_i$ edges incident to $v$. \end{itemize} These (imaginary) modifications to the underlying graph are introduced to enforce broadly \emph{uniform} progress in every part of the graph.
-Observe that if $\mathcal{H}_{i}$ applies to the imaginary graph it also applies to the true graph as well, since we are concerned with \emph{lower} bounds on palette sizes and \emph{upper} bounds on ($c$-)degrees.
-Our analysis largely focusses on how the following $O(1)$-round procedure affects the imaginary graph.
+\paragraph{Achieving Uniform Progress.} Consider the following modifications to the underlying graph $G_i$: \begin{itemize} \item Each edge $e$ discards some arbitrary colors from its palette to achieve uniform palette size $p_i$. \item Each vertex $v$ locally simulates some \emph{imaginary} subtrees attached to $v$ and obeying $\mathcal{H}_i$ to achieve uniform color degree $t_i$.
+That is, if a color $c$ appears in the palette of some edge incident to a vertex $v$, then $c$ must appear in the palette of {\em exactly} $t_i$ edges incident to $v$. \end{itemize}

+These modifications to the underlying graph are introduced to enforce broadly \emph{uniform} progress in every part of the graph.\footnote{The algorithm will likely work if it is run on the actual graph (that is, without hallucinating imaginary subtrees), but we do not see a way to enforce the same invariants.
+For example, suppose a vertex $v$ in $G_i$ has degree exactly $d_i$ but because the palettes in $v$'s neighborhood happen to be advantageously configured, $v$'s degree after one coloring step is likely to be \emph{much less} than $d_{i+1}$.
+Surely this is a good outcome!
+Yet, if more edges are colored than we expect, the remaining edges will lose \emph{more colors from their palettes} than we expect, possibly violating the lower bound on $p_{i+1}$.
+These concerns motivate us to enforce more uniform progress, hence the introduction of imaginary trees.}

+Observe that if $\mathcal{H}_{i}$ applies to the imaginary graph it also applies to the true graph as well, since we are concerned with \emph{lower} bounds on palette sizes and \emph{upper} bounds on $c$-degrees.

+To increase the $c$-degree of each vertex $v$ to $t_i$, we might need to add so many imaginary edges to $v$ such that the degree of $v$ exceeds $d_i$ if we take into account these imaginary edges.
+This is fine, as we will later see that we only consider the real edges when we analyze the shrinking rate of the degree.\footnote{In particular, if we want to increase the $c$-degree of $v$ by $k$, we can add $k$ imaginary edges $e_1, \ldots, e_k$ incident to $v$ such that the palette of each newly added edge contains $c$.
+Other than the color $c$, there is no overlap between the palettes of the newly added edges and other edges incident to $v$.}

+\paragraph{One Shot Coloring.} Our analysis focusses largely on how the following $O(1)$-round procedure affects the imaginary graph.

 \begin{framed} \oneshot. \begin{description} \item (1) Each edge $e$ selects a color $\Color(e) \in \Psi(e)$ uniformly at random. \item (2) An edge $e$ successfully colors itself $\Color(e)$ if no neighboring edge also selects $\Color(e)$. \end{description} \end{framed}